TaylorDarneille/SEI713/16-react/intro-react/components.md

 > Hint: Remember, the return statement in `render` can only return one DOM element.
 You can, however, place multiple elements within a parent `div` element.\*

+## We Do: Create a kitten component
+## You Do: Create a quote component